MikeORed/random-tables-mcp/README.md

 - `DATA_DIR`: Directory where table data is stored (default: `./data`)
 - `CAN_USE_RESOURCE`: Controls whether to use MCP Resources or Tools for certain functionality (default: `false`)

-  - When set to `true`: Uses the `TableResource` for accessing tables
+  - When set to `true`: Uses the `TableResource` and `TemplateResource` for accessing tables and templates
-  - When not set or any other value: Uses the `GetTableTool` instead of `TableResource`
+  - When not set or any other value: Uses the `GetTableTool` and `GetTemplateTool` instead of resources

 This allows compatibility with LLM clients that may not fully support MCP Resources.